mitre/ts-inspec-objects/README.md

 # ts-inspec-objects
-Typescript objects for InSpec profiles
+Typescript objects for InSpec Profiles

-This repository contains the source code that facilitates the writing of InSpec profiles (for use in things like stub generation and delta comparisons) more consistent with `Chef Cookstyle` formatting for ease of use when comparing with new changes from delta and when generating InSpec stubs that match a standard format.
+This repository contains the source code that facilitates the writing of InSpec Profiles (for use in things like stub generation and delta comparisons) more consistent with `Chef Cookstyle` formatting for ease of use when comparing with new changes from delta and when generating InSpec stubs that match a standard format.

 For more information about Chef Cookstyle see:
  - [chef/cookstyle on GitHub](https://github.com/chef/cookstyle)
  - [Chef Cookstyle on Chef documents page](https://docs.chef.io/workstation/cookstyle/)

+The `ts-inspec-objects` mainly provide the capability of manipulating InSpec Profiles.
+This is accomplished by providing `Profile` and `Control` classes and supporting functions.

 ## How to Use
 The process code maintained in this repository generates a `npm` executable that is published to the `npm registry` as [mitre-inspec-objects](https://www.npmjs.com/package/@mitre/inspec-objects).